Louis D. Oaks

-Upton Sinclair Incident
+Upton Sinclair incident

 In 1923, Oaks also clashed with Upton Sinclair, a prominent writer and socialist politician, when one of the L.A.P.D.'s Red Squads virtually kidnapped the writer at a rally in San Pedro.
 The San Pedro rally was held in support of the free speech rights of Industrial Workers of the World (IWW).
 As Sinclair began to read from the Bill of Rights, he was promptly arrested by officers of the L.A.P.D.
 The arresting officer proclaimed that "we'll have none of that Constitution stuff."
 Sinclair was arrested despite the fact that his appearance at the rally was already cleared by the office of Los Angeles Mayor George E. Cryer, which had declared it would allow him to exercise his free speech rights as long as he did not make an incitement to violence.
 Chief Oaks, a member of the KKK, who claimed that Sinclair was "more dangerous than 4,000 I.W.W.", had one of his police officers swear out a complaint on which Sinclair was arrested.
 The complaint charged Sinclair with the offense of "discussing, arguing, orating and debating certain thoughts and theories, which... were detrimental and in opposition to the orderly conduct of affairs of business, affecting the rights of private property...."

 Hundreds of other rally attendees also were arrested by the L.A.P.D., but Sinclair was given "special" treatment as part of a plan by Oaks to silence him, not just at the rally, but for years to come.
 Oaks had issued a public statement, declaring, "I will prosecute Sinclair with all the vigor at my command, and upon his conviction I will demand a jail sentence with hard labor."
 Police officers drove him from station to station, but failed to lodge charges against him.
 In all, he was held incommunicado for 22 hours.
-Chief Davis had planned to have Sinclair arraigned just before the close of court on Friday afternoon, effectively concealing his whereabouts by not pressing charges against him and movie him about in order to deny him his right to a writ of habeas corpus.
+Chief Davis had planned to have Sinclair arraigned just before the close of court on Friday afternoon, effectively concealing his whereabouts by not pressing charges against him and moving him about in order to deny him his right to a writ of habeas corpus.

 Oaks' plan was thwarted when the plot was revealed to Sinclair's wife, Mary Craig, by a police official.
 Sinclair's attorneys were ready with a writ when he was finally brought to court.